Chart Color Schemes

 Blackmans Bay ranks among the top 25% of areas assessed nationally for overall employment performance

-Blackmans Bay has a well-educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.2%, according to AreaSearch's aggregation of statistical area data.
+Blackmans Bay has a well-educated workforce with essential services sectors being well represented.
+The unemployment rate was 2.1% as of September 2025, according to AreaSearch's aggregation of statistical area data.
+In this month, 4,145 residents were employed while the unemployment rate was 1.9% lower than Greater Hobart's rate of 4.0%.

-As of June 2025, 4141 residents are employed while the unemployment rate is 1.9% lower than Greater Hobart's rate of 4.1%.
-Workforce participation in Blackmans Bay is similar to Greater Hobart's at 61.6%.
-Dominant employment sectors among residents include health care & social assistance, education & training, and public administration & safety.
-The area shows strong specialization in education & training with an employment share 1.3 times the regional level.
+Workforce participation in Blackmans Bay was on par with Greater Hobart's 63.8%.
+Census responses showed that only 12.1% of residents worked from home, but Covid-19 lockdown impacts should be considered.
+The dominant employment sectors among residents were health care & social assistance, education & training, and public administration & safety.
+Blackmans Bay had a particularly strong specialization in education & training, with an employment share of 1.3 times the regional level.

-Retail trade has limited presence with 7.9% employment compared to the regional average of 9.6%.
-The predominantly residential area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
-In the 12-month period ending Jun-25, Blackmans Bay's labour force decreased by 1.4% and employment decreased by 1.5%, keeping the unemployment rate relatively stable at 2.2%.
-By comparison, Greater Hobart recorded an employment decline of 1.5%, labour force decline of 1.6%, with a fall in unemployment of 0.2 percentage points to 3.9%.
-National employment forecasts from Jobs and Skills Australia, released Sep-22, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Blackmans Bay's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years.
+Retail trade had limited presence with 7.9% employment compared to 9.6% regionally.
+The area appeared to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+AreaSearch's analysis of SALM and ABS data, aggregated from broader statistical areas over a 12-month period, showed labour force decreasing by 0.7% combined with employment decreasing by 0.6%, keeping the unemployment rate relatively stable.
+In comparison, Greater Hobart recorded an employment decline of 0.7%, labour force decline of 0.9%, and unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Blackmans Bay.
+These projections, covering five and ten-year periods, were mapped against the local employment profile to estimate growth patterns.
+National employment was forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
+Applying these industry-specific projections to Blackmans Bay's employment mix suggested that local employment should increase by 6.7% over five years and 13.9% over ten years.

 Frequently Asked Questions - Employment